MINDKomm/theme-lib-embed/README.md

 $embeds->init();
 ```

+If you already have an `embed_oembed_html` filter in place that adds divs with classes `responsive-embed` and `keep-aspect-ratio`, you could probably remove it, because this library already adds one, too.

 ## Support

 This is a package that we use at MIND to develop WordPress themes.
 You’re free to use it, but currently, we don’t provide any support.